Totality for Mixed Inductive and Coinductive Types: The Language and its Semantics

-The least and greatest fixed points exist by Knaster-Tarski theorem: the corresponding operators act on subsets of the set of all values.
-It is not difficult to see that each element of~$\T{T}$ is in~$\Sem{T}$ and doesn't contain~$\bot$, \ie is a maximal element of the domain~$\Sem{T}$: \begin{lem} If $T$ is a type with domain parameters, $\big(\Sem{T}, \T{T}\big)$ is a domain with totality.
-Moreover, each~$t\in\T{T}$ is maximal in~$\Sem{T}$. \end{lem}
+Because these operators act on subsets of the set of all values and are monotonic, the least and greatest fixed points exist by the Knaster-Tarski theorem. \begin{lem} If $T\in\mathcal{T}_r()$ is a closed type expression, then $\big(\Sem{T}, \T{T}\big)$ is a domain with totality.
+Moreover, each~$t\in\T{T}$ is maximal in~$\Sem{T}$. \end{lem} \begin{proof} Let~$v\in\T{T}(\seq X)$, we show that we can (coinductively) type it using the rules from Definition~\ref{def:semantics_type}.